dineshsuthar11-03/Dementia-Prediction-System/README.md

 # Dementia Classification (DenseNet121)

-This project trains a DenseNet121-based image classifier to distinguish between different dementia-related classes using MRI/brain scan images from the OASIS (Open Access Series of Imaging Studies) dataset.
+This project trains a DenseNet121-based image classifier to distinguish between different dementia-related classes using MRI/brain scan images from the OASIS (Open Access Series of Imaging Studies) dataset

 ---